Our Environment

 • We have incorporated climate-related risk in the risk management frameworks and processes of credit risk, market risk and operational risk to ensure our exposures to climate-related risks and their transmission to other risk types are appropriately identified and dealt with.

 • Climate-related risks have been included in the Bank’s Internal Capital Adequacy Assessment Process (ICAAP) wherein climate-related risk exposures and impact to the portfolio of the Group and entities is assessed at least annually to determine whether additional capital should be set aside.
-We have also set climate and ESG related Risk Appetite Statements (RAS) Key Risk Indicators (KRIs) and Metrics to monitor the risk levels as monitoring measures, management actions will be taken if the risk thresholds are triggered.

 • Climate-related risk management requirements have been incorporated into the Bank’s Policy on Outsourcing.
 On-boarding and periodic review of outsourced service providers are subject to review of climate-related risks and mitigations, to ensure that services can be continued without major disruption under climate-related events.
-This includes information technology services
+This includes information technology services.

 • We have also incorporated climate and sustainability risk considerations into our overall Risk Management Framework, Sustainability Framework, ESG Screener Checklist and Risk Acceptance Criteria User Guide, Credit Risk Management Framework, Operational Risk Management Framework and Market Risk Management Framework.